-She turned on her back not caring to take off the backpack.
-She half-lay half-sat on it, legs extending in front of her.
-The sky was glowing red like a countdown nearing its end.
+She turned on her back, not caring to take off the backpack.
+She half-lay on it and extended her legs in front of her.
+The sky was glowing red, like a countdown nearing its end.

 I can’t rest now.
 I still have to cross to the other side.

 She stood up, swaying a little, her empty water bottle rattling against the side of her bag.
-She licked her chopped lips, scratching her tongue like sand paper.
+She licked her chapped lips, scratching her tongue like sandpaper.

-Her breathing settled a little, but it was still shallow due to the altitude.
+Her breathing settled a little, but it was shallow because of the altitude.
 She looked behind her.
 The fort stood on top of a mountain, surrounded by a dense forest that lost its green to the darkness of the night.
 A shoreline of lights shone from a distance behind the sea, a far sign of civilisation.